Law of Cuba: Major laws and changes

-In the aftermath of the Revolution, the Congress was supplanted by a Council of Ministers, consolidating greater power in the hands of the revolutionary government.
-In the years to follow, the revolutionary government enacted hundreds of laws and decrees with the aim of affecting basic change in Cuba's socio-economic system.
-Some of the major laws enacted include the First Agrarian Reform Law of May 1959, Urban Reform Law of October 1960, Nationalization Law of October 1960, Nationalization of Education Law of June 1961, and the Second Agrarian Reform Law of October 1963.
-Furthermore, new institutions, such as the National Institute of Agrarian Reform (INRA), were created to carry out these laws more efficiently.
+In the revolution's aftermath, the Congress was supplanted by a Council of Ministers, consolidating greater power in the revolutionary government.
+In the following years, the revolutionary government enacted hundreds of laws and decrees to effect basic change in Cuba's socioeconomic system, such as the First Agrarian Reform Law of May 1959; the Urban Reform Law of October 1960; the Nationalization Law of October 1960; the Nationalization of Education Law of June 1961; and the Second Agrarian Reform Law of October 1963.
+New institutions, such as the National Institute of Agrarian Reform (INRA), were created to carry out these laws more efficiently.

 Revolutionary courts

-In February 1962, 45 Cuban Air Force officers were tried for genocide in the civilian courts and were acquitted.
-Their acquittal was publicly denounced by Fidel Castro as a miscarriage of justice.
-In response to the verdict, the Revolutionary Government established "Revolutionary Courts," whose purpose was to try those accused of collaboration with the deposed Batista regime, especially those accused of torture and assassination, and those engaged in counterrevolutionary activity.
+In February 1962, 45 Cuban Air Force officers were tried for genocide in the civilian courts and acquitted.
+Castro publicly denounced the acquittal as a miscarriage of justice.
+In response to the verdict, the Revolutionary Government established "Revolutionary Courts", whose purpose was to try those accused of collaboration with the deposed Batista regime, especially those accused of torture and assassination, and those engaged in counterrevolutionary activity.
 These courts were criticized for their summary procedures, which limited a defendant's ability to prepare for trial, as well as procedural safeguards, such as the right to appeal a verdict of guilt.
-It has been noted the effect of the courts was to produce a fast, certain, and severe result.
-In all, hundreds of individuals were found guilty in these proceedings and subsequently executed.
-Hostility toward the Batista regime led to widespread acceptance of these courts by the Cuban people.
-Supporters of the Revolutionary Courts note that their institution may have prevented "mob justice," as had been seen following other periods of revolution and social unrest.
+It has been noted that these courts produced fast, certain, and severe results.
+Hundreds of people were found guilty in these proceedings and executed.
+Hostility toward the Batista regime led to widespread acceptance of these courts among the Cuban people.
+Supporters of the Revolutionary Courts note that their institution may have prevented "mob justice", as was seen after other periods of revolution and social unrest.

 People's popular courts

-In the early 1960s, People's Popular Courts were set up, whose goal, according to Fidel Castro, was to correct anti-social behavior "not with sanctions, in the traditional style, but rather with measures that would have a profound educational spirit."
-First established in the rural areas of the country, there were more than 2,200 such courts by the end of the 1960s.
-The proceedings of these courts were opened to the public in an effort to maximize their effect.
-These courts were criticized for overlapping with the jurisdiction of other courts and for their inconsistent application of the law.
+In the early 1960s, People's Popular Courts were set up, whose goal, according to Castro, was to correct antisocial behavior "not with sanctions in the traditional style, but rather with measures that would have a profound educational spirit".
+First established in the rural areas of the country, more than 2,200 such courts existed by the end of the 1960s.
+These courts' proceedings were opened to the public in an effort to maximize their effect.
+The courts were criticized for overlapping with the jurisdiction of other courts and for inconsistent application of the law.